Updated February 18, 2019.

 - You must pay your own transportation, meals, lodging, and any other living expenses for you and any other persons attending the Initial Training.

-- The estimate contemplates attendance by you and 1 other person traveling to Fitness Together’s Support Center office in Colorado for approximately 5 days.
+- The estimate contemplates attendance by you and 2 other people traveling to Fitness Together’s Support Center office in Colorado for approximately 5 days.

 - The estimates do not include any wages or salary you may choose to pay yourself or others while attending Initial Training.